I’m a Washington local with insights into the absolute best things to on Vashon Island!

 Maury Island Winery

-🏠 Where to stay: If you’re planning on an overnight stay on Vashon, I recommend booking one of the cute vacation rentals via Booking to snag a sweet spot on the island.
-If you’re planning on making it a day trip, you’ll want to stay in West Seattle or check out my guide on where to stay in Seattle to find something that’s best for your vacation.
+🏠 Where to stay: If you’re planning on an overnight stay on Vashon, I recommend booking one of the cute vacation rentals via Booking.
+If you’re planning on a day trip, stay in West Seattle — or check out my guide on where to stay in Seattle to find something that’s best for your vacation.

 Maury Island Marine Park